DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis: Experiments

 {\bf Training Details.} We optimize our network using Adam \cite{kingma2014adam} with $\beta_{1}{=}0.0$ and $\beta_{2}{=}0.9$.
 The learning rate is set to $0.0001$ for the generator and $0.0004$ for the discriminator according to Two Timescale Update Rule (TTUR) \cite{heusel2017gans}.

 {\bf Evaluation Details.} Following previous works \cite{xu2018attngan, zhu2019dm}, we choose the Inception Score (IS) \cite{salimans2016improved} and Fr\'echet Inception Distance (FID) \cite{heusel2017gans} to evaluate the performance of our network.
-Specifically, IS computes the Kullback-Leibler (KL) divergence between conditional distribution and marginal distribution.
-Higher IS means higher quality of the generated images and each image clearly belongs to a specific class.
-FID \cite{heusel2017gans} is another assessment which computes the Fr\'echet distance between the distribution of the synthetic images and real-world images in the feature space of a pre-trained Inception v3 network.
+Specifically, IS computes the Kullback-Leibler (KL) divergence between a conditional distribution and marginal distribution.
+Higher IS means higher quality of the generated images, and each image clearly belongs to a specific class.
+FID \cite{heusel2017gans} computes the Fr\'echet distance between the distribution of the synthetic images and real-world images in the feature space of a pre-trained Inception v3 network.
 Contrary to IS, more realistic images have a lower FID.
 To compute both IS and FID, each model generates 30,000 images ($256{\times}256$ resolution) from text descriptions randomly selected from the test dataset.

-It should be pointed out that, as observed in Obj-GAN paper \cite{li2019object,ramesh2021zero}, we also found that IS on the COCO dataset completely fails in evaluating the synthesized image quality of text-to-image models.
+As stated in the recent works \cite{li2019object, zhang2021dtgan}, the IS cannot evaluate the image quality well on the COCO dataset, which also exists in our proposed method.
+Moreover, we find that some GAN-based models \cite{xu2018attngan,zhu2019dm} achieve significant higher IS than Transformer-based large text-to-image models\cite{ramesh2021zero, ding2021cogview} on the COCO dataset, but the visual quality of synthesized images is obviously lower than Transformer-based models\cite{ramesh2021zero, ding2021cogview}.
 Thus, we do not compare IS on the COCO dataset.
-While FID is more robust and aligns human qualitative evaluation on the COCO dataset.
+In contrast, FID is more robust and aligns human qualitative evaluation on the COCO dataset.

+Moreover, we evaluate the number of parameters (NoP) to compare the model size with current methods.